veeru74/Business-Insights-360-AtliQ-Hardware/README.md

 ## Project Outcome

 This report empowers decision-makers to make informed choices driven by data insights.
-This dashboard allows stakeholders to explore various metrics and respond to numerous "why" questions related to their specific situations.
+This dashboard allows stakeholders to explore various metrics and respond to numerous "why" questions about their situations.
 It facilitates a deeper understanding of performance across key areas such as finance, sales, marketing, and supply chain, ultimately enhancing the organization's strategic initiatives and operational effectiveness.